 - A letter from the home institution granting permission to study at Connecticut College

-Application decisions for special students will be made by August 13 for all completed applications received by August 6, and by January 8 for all completed applications received by January 2.
+Application decisions for special students will be made by August 23 (fall semester) for all completed applications received by August 18, and by January 17 (spring semester) for all completed applications received by January 12.
 Students will be notified in writing of all decisions.
 Once all application material is received, there will be a thorough review of the completed application packet.

-Guest Students may be approved to take three or more courses per semester, in which case the full undergraduate tuition and fees will apply.
+Guest Students may be approved to take three or more courses per fall or spring semester, in which case the full undergraduate tuition and fees will apply.
 The undergraduate comprehensive fee will apply for Guest Students approved to enroll in 12 or more semester hours and who reside in campus housing for the semester.
-For full-time Guest Students who reside on campus, the comprehensive fee is $34,985 per semester.
-Those Guest Students who will reside off campus should contact the Accounting Office for information regarding semester tuition and fees.
 Guest students are permitted to study at Connecticut College on a full-time or part-time basis for a maximum of two semesters.

 Campus housing is not available to Special Students, with the exception of full-time Guest Students (subject to room availability).

-Alumni of the College may audit one undergraduate course free of charge per academic semester.
+Alumni of the College may audit one undergraduate course free of charge per academic (fall or spring) semester.
 Alumni must complete a special day student application.

-Connecticut College faculty and staff should consult the Office of Human Resources regarding details of the Tuition Remission policy for themselves and their dependents.
+Connecticut College faculty and staff should consult the Office of Human Resources regarding details of the Tuition Remission policy for themselves and their dependents for the fall and spring semester.
 See the "Benefits" section of the website.
 The completed tuition remission form should be submitted to the Office of the Registrar with the course registration form.